 Engineers who pursue management positions generally do so after many years of employment as technical staff.
 Some may already possess master's degrees in engineering, but lack the management skills necessary to lead.
 It is not uncommon for employers to help potential engineering managers go back to school to earn a Master of Engineering Management (MEM) degree at the company's expense.
 Courses covered in an MEM degree include corporate finance, marketing, statistics and accounting, along with courses in operations management and risk analysis.
 Due to the ever-changing nature of engineering, these managers must also remain open to pursuing additional coursework to stay current with developing technologies.

-Salary and Employment Outlook Info
+Masters in Engineering Management Salary and Employment Outlook

 Career Information for Engineering Managers

-The principle duties of an engineering manager are to prepare, organize and oversee various research and manufacturing pursuits.
-They establish project policies, guidelines, quality assurance and testing procedures.
-To be effective, engineering managers must be excellent coordinators, administrators, communicators and budgeters.
+The principle duties of an engineering manager are to prepare, organize, and oversee various research and manufacturing pursuits.
+They establish project policies, guidelines, quality assurance, and testing procedures.
+To be effective, engineering managers must be excellent coordinators, administrators, communicators, and budgeters.
 Their duties may also include hiring appropriate employees and overseeing the accuracy and reliability of their technical methods.
-In addition, engineering managers must work as liaisons to facilitate communications between upper management and production teams, contractors and materials suppliers.
+In addition, engineering managers must work as liaisons to facilitate communications between upper management and production teams, contractors, and materials suppliers.

 Engineering managers typically find advancement opportunities within their given field of expertise.
-However, some may move to non-technical positions such as sales, marketing or human resources.
+However, some may move to non-technical positions such as sales, marketing, or human resources.
 Those working for high-tech industries may be able to excel as marketers or sales personnel due to their specialized knowledge of complex engineering issues.